Dr Lucie Bourne

 Department: Comparative Biomedical Sciences

-Lucie is currently undertaking an RVC funded PhD studentship entitled: 'The role of antioxidants in vascular calcfication and bone mineralisation'.
-She completed a BSc in Bioveterinary Sciences, also at the RVC, and graduated with First Class Honours (2016).
-During her degree, she undertook a summer studentship with Isabel Orriss and Caroline Wheeler-Jones on a project that involved “Developing new in vitro techniques for studying vascular calcification in human models”.
-It was during this time and during her dissertation, which investigated whether human umbilical artery smooth muscle cells (huVSMCs) could be used as a novel model of vascular calcification, that her interest in this field was established.
+She also completed a BSc in Bioveterinary Sciences at the RVC and graduated with First Class Honours (2016).
+During her degree, she undertook a summer studentship with Dr Isabel Orriss and Prof. Caroline Wheeler-Jones on a project that involved “Developing new in vitro techniques for studying vascular calcification in human models”.
+It was during this time and during her dissertation, which investigated whether human umbilical artery smooth muscle cells (hVSMCs) could be used as a novel model of vascular calcification, that her interest in this field was established.

-Lucie is a BSc skills tutor at the college, a postgradute writing tutor and is the RVC Students' Union Postgraduate Officer for 2017-2019.
-She is also an active member of the RVC ladies 1s hockey team.
+Lucie has been a BSc skills tutor at the college, a postgradute writing tutor, research group secretary and was the RVC Students' Union Postgraduate Officer for 2017-2020.
+She was also an active member of the RVC ladies 1s hockey team.

 Patel JJ, Zhu D, Opdebeeck B, D'Haese P, Millán JL, Bourne LE, Wheeler-Jones CPD, Arnett TR, MacRae VE, Orriss IR.
 (2018).
 Inhibition of arterial medial calcification and bone mineralization by extracellular nucleotides: The same functional effect mediated by different cellular mechanisms.
 J Cell Physiol.
 233(4):3230-324

-Lucie is a member of the Bloomsbury Centre for Skeletal Research (BCSR) and is involved with the BCSR New Investiagtors.
-As part of this group, she has helped organsise outreach and public engagement talks to secondary school biology students.
+Lucie is a member of the Bloomsbury Centre for Skeletal Research (BCSR) and has been involved with the BCSR New Investiagtors.
+As part of this group, she helped organsise outreach and public engagement talks to secondary school biology students.